AndrejFTI/dsnd-dashboard-project/README.md

 2. Go into the repository: `cd dsnd-dashboard-project/`
 3. Create and activate a virtual environment: `python -m venv venv` and then `source venv/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`
+5. Install the following python package: `pip install ./python-package`
-5. From project root, run: `python -m report.dashboard`
+6. From project root, run: `python -m report.dashboard`
-6. Go to `http://0.0.0.0:5002` in your browser to interact with the dashboard.
+7. Go to `http://0.0.0.0:5002` in your browser to interact with the dashboard.

 ---